In this 20-minute recipe for seared tuna steak, the fish is cooked in a hot skillet and then sliced and served with a spicy dipping sauce.

 For the tuna:

-- Avocado oil: An oil with a neutral taste, very suitable for frying because of its high smoke point.
+- Avocado oil: Or ghee (clarified butter).
 If using a well-seasoned cast-iron skillet, you can skip the oil.

 Instructions

-This dish seems fancy when served at restaurants, but it's easy to make at home.
-The only challenge is to avoid overcooking the fish.
-Overcooked tuna becomes dry and tasteless.
-Scroll down to the recipe card for detailed instructions.
-The basic steps are simple:
+This dish may seem fancy when served at restaurants, but it's actually easy to make at home.
+The only challenge is to avoid overcooking the fish, as overcooked tuna becomes dry and tasteless.
+The detailed instructions for making this recipe can be found in the recipe card.
+Here's an overview of the steps.

 Whisk together the sauce ingredients in a small bowl and set aside.

-Season the fish with salt and pepper, then cook it for 1-2 minutes per side.
+Season the tuna with salt and pepper, then cook it for 1-2 minutes per side.
 The idea is to sear the outside while leaving the inside rare.

-Cut the fish into 1⁄4-inch-thick slices and serve it with the dipping sauce.
+Cut the tuna into 1⁄4-inch-thick slices and serve it with the dipping sauce.

-Ideally, tuna steak should be cooked to rare or medium rare, but I should note that the CDC advises cooking fish to an internal temperature of 145°F.
+Ideally, the tuna should be cooked to rare or medium rare, but I should note that the CDC advises cooking fish to an internal temperature of 145°F. If you opt to leave it rare in the middle, make sure it is sashimi-grade and has been properly frozen.

 Recipe FAQs

-If you wish, you could use the dipping sauce as a marinade and marinate the fish in it (in a resealable bag) for 2 hours in the fridge before cooking it.
+You can use the dipping sauce as a marinade and marinate the fish in it (in a resealable bag) in the fridge for 2 hours before cooking.
+If you plan on serving it with a dipping sauce, make a separate batch for that.

-I prefer the tuna's flavor to be the star of the show, so I like to simply sear it without any marinade, then serve it with a dipping sauce.
+I prefer the tuna's flavor to be the star of the show, so I simply sear it without any marinade and then serve it with a dipping sauce.

-Unlike other fish recipes (such as grilled mahi mahi), where the fish is cooked through, in this recipe, it is barely cooked.
+Unlike other fish recipes (such as grilled mahi mahi), where the fish is cooked through, it is barely cooked in this recipe.
 It's seared on the outside, leaving the inside rare or medium-rare (but not completely raw).
 So, the center should be red and slightly warm to the touch.

 I will note that the USDA advises us to cook fish to an internal temperature of 145°F.